 Two centuries of insecurity have conditioned Chinese leaders to be a little light on the trigger finger.
-So while Chinese strategy documents consistently speak of self-defense – the current official “active defense” – “I think you have to not be very literal when you read this stuff,” Wortzel said.
+So while Chinese strategy documents consistently speak of self-defense – the current official term is “active defense” – “I think you have to not be very literal when you read this stuff,” Wortzel said.
 “It’s a fairly prickly and aggressive military doctrine inside a defensive structure.”

 “A lot of what they do is very heavily built on preemption,” Wortzel explained.
 “When you read the diplomatic literature out of China, all their attacks are ‘preemptive counterattacks.’
 When they went into Korea [in 1950], it was a preemptive counterattack.
 When they went into Vietnam [in 1974 and 1979], it was a preemptive counterattack.
 When they went into India in 1962, it was a preemptive counterattack.”

 It’s not that China was entirely unprovoked in these cases.
 In 1950, they saw US forces steamrolling over their North Korean ally and surging towards the Chinese with no guarantee the Americans would stop at the Yalu.
 (Indeed, Gen. Douglas MacArthur wanted a wider war with China, which is why Harry Truman finally fired him).
 In both 1962 and 1979, there had been skirmishes along the disputed borders for years.
 But in each case, the Chinese response was to escalate – massively, bloodily, and unexpectedly.